efrecon/influx-backup/README.md

 When the maximum is empty (but there is a colon sign), it will equal to the value of `-period`.
 All values, either the number of seconds when no `:` is present, or the minimum and maximum, can be specified using human-readable periods (see `-period`).
+The human-readable form of the period is described in more details in the next secion.
 The default waiting time is `0`, meaning that backing up will start at once.

 ### `-keep`